webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 * Parameter Name: dh
-* Purpose: The "dh" parameter contains a Diffie-Hellman share which is used to derive the input keying material used in "aesgcm" content coding.
+* Purpose: The "dh" parameter contains a Diffie-Hellman share which is used to derive the input keying material used in `aes128gcm` content coding.
 * Reference: this document.